 - Bake: Once your dough has proofed, preheat your oven to 375 F. Brush the top of your dough with egg wash and bake for 45 to 50 minutes or until it’s golden brown and the temperature of the dough registers at least 180 F.

 - Remove your loaf from the loaf pan and move to a wire rack.
-Allow your dough to cool for at least 20 minutes before slicing.
+Allow your dough to cool for at least 20 minutes before transferring to a cutting board and slicing.

 - Enjoy and store: Enjoy warm by itself or with butter.
 Store leftovers in a ziplock bag or an airtight container at room temperature for up to 5 days.